mostaghz/abq-tattoo-hers/to-do-list.md

 ### artist directory ###
 ~~- ~~resize photos (and possibly reshape into circles)~~~~ ~~- change link/icon colors (hover too?)~~
-- figure out formatting for ul/li specialties (also how to avoid bullet points showing up for artist who don't have that many specialties)... prettu sure need an if statement (if specialtiesX === '' or undefined) or something
+- figure out formatting for ul/li specialties (also how to avoid bullet points showing up for artist who don't have that many specialties)... pretty sure need an if statement (if specialtiesX === '' || undefined) or something
 ~~- add instagram links~~
 - add hyperlinked icons instead of section titles?
-- figure out how to get links to open on new tab instead of totally redirecting
+- figure out how to get links to open on new tab instead of redirecting
 - center p tags after breaking for mobile view
 - add space between image and h1 when vertically stacking in mobile